ezman1105/Data-Scientist-Project-InvestigationOfSeattleAirbnbOpenData/README.md

 ## Motivation

-> Airbnb is one of the top resources to find a place to stay when I travel, and it is a unique and personalized resource for guests and travellers.
-Multiple types of properties in various regions can be selected, and travellers could look for a stay based on their requests.
+> Airbnb is one of the top resources to find a place to stay when I travel, and it is a unique and personalized resource for guests and travelers.
+Multiple types of properties in various regions can be selected, and travelers could look for a stay based on their requests.
 The datasets, as listed below, describe the listing activities of homestays, price and availability on days, and detail comments from reviewers in Airbnb of Seattle.

 > a.
 Listings, including full descriptions and average review score
 > b.
 Reviews, including unique id for each reviewer and detailed comments